 Archiving files is easy with cloud technology.
 It retains data in a secure, encrypted way and drastically lowers down your costs.

-All providers are different, which means when you switch from a PBX to UCaaS, you need to partner with a vendor that can offer you exactly what you need while not making you pay for what you don’t.
+All providers are different, which means when you switch from an on-prem solution, you need to partner with a vendor that can offer you exactly what you need while not making you pay for what you don’t.

-Your vendor will have all the responsibility of installing, maintaining, and upgrading communication systems.
-That’s part of the beauty of UCaaS – no client administration.
-Your staff will also appreciate not having a PBX to deal with on a daily or weekly basis.
-There is no costly hardware or software to purchase or maintain, which amounts to big savings.
+Your vendor will have all the responsibility of installing, maintaining, and upgrading cloud systems.
+That’s part of the beauty of the cloud—no client administration.
+Your staff will also appreciate not having a system to deal with on a daily or weekly basis.
+There is no costly hardware or software to purchase or maintain, which amounts to huge savings.

-If you’re nervous about going to the cloud, keep in mind that many vendors are dedicated to proactive measures that combat security breaches.
-Take the time to look into what is available to you via cloud communication solutions.
-Talk to vendors and see what they’re offering.
+If you are nervous about going to the cloud, keep in mind that many vendors are dedicated to proactive measures that combat security breaches.
+Take the time to investigate what is available to you via cloud communication solutions.
+Talk to vendors and see what they are offering.
 You can even consider repurposing existing equipment to make the transition seamless.

 Ready to take the next step and explore cloud strategy right for your business?
-Take a look at our cloud guide, Unlock the Right Cloud Approach for Your Organization, for a more in-depth look at different approaches to cloud and then request a free assessment.
-We’ll help you build a cloud environment that delivers the right benefits you can get your hands around.
+Look at our cloud guide, Unlock the Right Cloud Approach for Your Organization, for a more in-depth look at different approaches to cloud and then request a free assessment.
+We will help you build a cloud environment that delivers the right benefits you can get your hands around.